livewire/livewire/docs/morph.md

 <div>
 ```

 With these markers injected into the template, Livewire can now more easily detect the difference between a change and an addition.
-Here's a visualization to better understand this behavior:

-// Visualization

 This feature is extremely beneficial to Livewire applications, but because it requires parsing templates via regex, it can sometimes fail to properly detect conditionals.
 If this feature is more of a hinderance than a help to your application, you can disable it with the following configuration in `config/livewire.php`: